harvard-nrg/mrverify-rt/README.md

 ```

 ## Configuration file
-At it's core, Scan Buddy works off of a configuration file that _you_ must
+At it's core, Scan Buddy works off of a configuration file.
+Here's how to
-define.
+create one.

 ### defining selectors
-Scan Buddy passes every incoming scan through a `selector` and will run any
+Scan Buddy passes every incoming scan through a `selector` and in turn will
-defined `plugins` on those scans.
+run any defined `plugins` on a matching scan.
 For example, to target an uncombined
 localizer, you might use the following `selector`

 ```yaml